 3.What Is The Driving Range Of Electric Cars?

-Most electric vehicles have a range of 150 to 300 miles on a full charge, depending on the model and battery technology.
+Most electric vehicles (EVs) can travel between 150 to 300 miles on a full charge, depending on factors like the vehicle model, battery capacity, and driving conditions.

 4.What Are The Environmental Impacts Of Electric Car Batteries?